MathyouMB/website/src/content/articles/how-students-can-get-development-experience-without-a-job.md

 Here at **Carleton University**, the computer science student body is represented by the [**Carleton Computer Science Society (CCSS)**](https://ccss.carleton.ca/) which has a collection of [open-source projects](https://github.com/CarletonComputerScienceSociety) that are open for contribution.

-Beyond that, several student-led organizations actively work on projects including:
+Beyond that, several student-led organizations actively work on projects including but not limited to:

 - [**CuHacking**](https://github.com/cuhacking) – Organizes the university’s annual hackathon, bringing students together to collaborate on innovative projects.
 - [**CuBlueprint**](https://github.com/cublueprint) – A nonprofit student organization that develops pro bono software solutions for charities.